AdobeDocs/campaign-classic.en/help/configuration/using/data-schemas.md

 # Data schemas{#data-schemas}

+## Principles {#principles}

 To edit, create and configure the schemas, click the **[!UICONTROL Administration > Configuration > Data schemas]** node of the Adobe Campaign client console.

 >[!NOTE]
 >
->Built-in data schemas can only be deleted by an administrator of your Adobe Campaign Classic console.
+>Out-of-the-box data schemas can only be deleted by an administrator of your Adobe Campaign Classic console.

 ![](assets/d_ncs_integration_schema_navtree.png)